portsoc/hangman-in-branches/README.md

 ## Implementation

-Using a shell, we first navigate into this directory.
+Using a shell, we have first navigated into this directory.
-Next, we initiate a new project with the following command.
+Next, we initiated a new Node project by running the following command.

 ```bash
 npm init
 ```

-This generates the `package.json` that you can see in the directory.
+This command generated the `package.json` file, which you can see in the directory.
 Note that we do not have a `package-lock.json` file yet as we have not installed any packages using NPM.

 For more information on this, watch [our YouTube tutorial on NPM](https://youtu.be/2nFO0E6q-1o?t=570).

-Also, [visit this compare page](https://github.com/portsoc/hangman-in-branches/compare/1...2?diff=split) to see all the differences between branches 1 and 2.
+Remember to [visit this compare page](https://github.com/portsoc/hangman-in-branches/compare/1...2?diff=split) to see all the differences between branches 1 and 2.

 ## Usage

-The file `hangman.js` is unchanged from the previous branch so after running the following command, you will be getting the same output:
+The file `hangman.js` is unchanged from the previous branch, so after running the following command, you will be getting the same output:

 ```
 node hangman.js